 The man, a sophomore, was found unresponsive about 3 a.m.
 CT behind a campus recreational facility.
 According to the National Weather Service, the temperature in Iowa City at that time was about 21 below zero and it had been below zero all day.

-Storm-related deaths were also reported in Illinois, Michigan, Minnesota, Indiana and Wisconsin, authorities said.
+There have also been storm-related deaths reported in Illinois, Minnesota, Indiana and Wisconsin, authorities said.

 It’s getting colder

 Earlier, officials in the Midwest warned of almost instant frostbite as temperatures in the region plunged below zero.
 Some state offices were closed and postal workers won’t deliver mail in 10 states.
 Thousands of flights have been canceled along with dozens of train services – most of them in and out of Chicago.